Is God Important To You In Dating?

-Please slow down when you are dating because if you feel pressure and just want to get married, or you will likely make emotional decisions that you will possibly regret later on.
-Get to know and like the person you are dating and see them in different settings to see how they react.
+Please slow down when you are dating because if you feel pressure and just want to get married.
+If you go too fast, you will likely make emotional decisions that you will possibly regret later on.
+Get to know and like the person you are dating.
+How to get the other person is by seeing them in different settings to see how they react.

 A person can and will put their best foot forward for a while, but in the end, you will get the real person, which is why it is important to take time getting to know and understand the person you are dating.
 Marriage is a lifelong commitment, not just something to take light heartedly and end up in a divorce.

 Best Tip To Dating The Right Person!